 “The woman ‘pin-money worker’ who competes with the necessity worker is a menace to society, a selfish, shortsighted creature, who ought to be ashamed of herself,” Perkins said.
 “Until we have every woman in this community earning a living wage...I am not willing to encourage those who are under no economic necessities to compete with their charm and education, their superior advantages, against the working girl who has only her two hands.”

-Within two years, Perkins would go on to become Secretary of Labor in President Franklin D. Roosevelt’s cabinet.
+Within three years, Perkins would go on to become Secretary of Labor in President Franklin D. Roosevelt’s cabinet.
 And though she is known as one of the architects of the New Deal, her attitudes toward working women were shared by many who embraced FDR’s seemingly liberal economic policies of relief for unemployed workers.

 Perkins wasn’t the only one who was suspicious of married women in the workplace.
 The 1930s would see a spike in policies and laws that discriminated against, even forbade, women to work when they were married.
 During the Great Depression, discrimination against their employment even became law.